unicef/publicgoods-toolkit/policy.md

 Cybersecurity is increasingly understood as a cross-sector international concern.
-Efforts to increase international coordination and harmonization have been underway for some time, especially around data protection and privacy (see EU GDPR as well as the Convention for the Protection of Individuals with Regard to Automatic Processing of Personal Data), but if you operate across national jurisdictions, you'll have multiple regulations with which to comply.
+Efforts to increase international coordination and harmonization have been underway for some time, especially around data protection and privacy (see the European Union General Data Protection Regulation (GDPR) as well as the Convention for the Protection of Individuals with Regard to Automatic Processing of Personal Data), but if you operate across national jurisdictions, you'll have multiple regulations with which to comply.
 Still, some